MBBS in Georgia 2026–27

 European Country - Safe & Modern

 Georgia is a European country with visa-free access to 98+ countries.
-Global Peace Index rank: 85 (India: 141).
-Tbilisi is one of Europe's safest capitals.
-Warm climate: 5°C–35°C — no extreme Russian winters.
+It ranks 94th of 163 on the Global Peace Index 2026, ahead of India at 127th.
+Warm climate: 5°C–35°C - no extreme Russian winters.

 Simple Admission - No Entrance Exam